Saturday, October 26, 2024

 The penultimate essay, on Albéric Bourgeois and his alter ego, Baptiste Ladébauche, by Laurier LaCroix serves as a welcome palette cleanser after the bitter and salty fare from the fascists and socialists.

 In the end, I can't fault the scholarship in this book in any way.
-There are a few passages where cartoons are cited in the text without including them in the text, which is regrettable; although I understand perfectly well that some of them may not have been available, at least in the high-resolution quality of the cartoons that are included.
+There are a few passages where cartoons are cited in the text without including them as illustrations, which is regrettable; Al though I understand perfectly well that some of them may not have been available, at least in the high-resolution quality of the cartoons that are included.
 The cartoons printed in color in the middle of the book, while limited, come as a pleasant surprise.

 The U.S. educational system barely acknowledges the existence of our neighbor to the north, so much of the history here is bound to be new to us readers "from across the line."
 If you're interested in appreciating more about Canada than its back bacon and poutine, this book is a fine place to start.